ClawTrace: Cost-Aware Tracing for LLM Agent Skill Distillation: Limitations

-At the 10-task training scale, only 2 of 17 successful held-out tasks match the two learned prune rules.
-Learning more diverse prune rules from a larger training set is the most direct path to stronger results.
-The SkillsBench evaluation tests cross-benchmark transfer but does not repeat the full ablation matrix (No-prune, No-cost-attribution) on SkillsBench; that is left for future work.
-The ClawTrace plugin currently supports OpenClaw only; portability to other agent harness via the ingest API has not been validated end-to-end.
+At the 10-task training scale, two prune rules emerge and match 2 of 17 successful held-out tasks; a richer prune library would require a larger training set.
+The SkillsBench evaluation tests cross-benchmark transfer but does not repeat the full ablation matrix (No-prune, No-cost-attribution) on SkillsBench; that ablation is the natural next step.
+ClawTrace currently supports OpenClaw; portability to other agent harnesses through the ingest API has not been validated end-to-end.
+We treat these boundaries as the scope of the present claims, not as fragility.
+The empirical levers most likely to extend the rule-type transfer story beyond this perimeter are multi-backbone evaluation, multi-runtime evaluation (Claude Code, AutoGen, others), a larger prune library, and a SkillsBench ablation matrix.